deng-ai-lab/TEMPO/README.md

 This is a implementation of Task-aware Environment Modeling Pipline with Bi-level Optimization (TEMPO) built on top of the official [DreamerV2][website] code.

-This code work in a similar fashion to [DreamerV2][website].
-Our main modifications are concentrated in `agent.py` and `common/nets.py`.

 <p align='center'>
 <img src="figs/fig_tempo.png" width="600">